 What is the Best LIS for Molecular Testing Labs?

-“The fastest growing laboratories in the U.S. last year were LigoLab clients,” continued Avunjian.
+“The fastest growing laboratories in the U.S. during the pandemic were LigoLab clients,” continued Avunjian.
 “All of our molecular lab partners scaled their volumes exponentially, and some witnessed explosive growth, with volumes going up by 6000 percent.”

 At the intersection of data and patient specimens, more and more molecular testing labs are becoming the de facto interpreters of data-rich biospecimens.
 Within the practice of precision medicine, this elevated role is helping clinicians form a better understanding of clinical pathways and treatment options, including options for drug selection, specialized therapeutics, and more.
 This also means that diagnostic tests are becoming much more complicated, with results often so complex that physicians and their staff can’t easily understand them.
 Because of this, molecular labs are the logical source for helping healthcare providers understand the relevance of certain results.